SevenShepherd/SevenShepherd.github.io/about.markdown

 <!-- # Ethics (Moral Philosophy) -->

-My ethics views are Christian and are derived from John, 1 John, James, & Romans; however, I have observed the truth of Ro 2:15-16 NLT written on the hearts men.
+My ethics views are Christian and are derived from Romans, John, 1 John, James, & Jude; however, I have observed the truth of Ro 2:15-16 NLT written on the hearts men.
 Virtue ethics is rife with examples, such as [equanimity](https://en.wikipedia.org/wiki/Equanimity).
 According to the Greek Stoics, [apatheia](https://en.wikipedia.org/wiki/Apatheia) was the quality that characterized the sage.
 The Roman Stoics called it [aequanimitas](https://en.wikipedia.org/wiki/Equanimity).
 It reminds me of how Paul in Acts 17:16-34 converted many stoics and epicureans.

 <!-- to be a reoccurring theme in the philosophies I gravitate towards. -->